wzab/wzab-hdl-library/addr_gen/README.md

 The presented approach allows to maintain addresses allocation during the long term development of the design.
 I'll appreciate any improvements, suggestions and corrections.
 I publish that code as Public Domain or Creative Commons CC0 license, whatever better suits your needs.
-I hope that it will be useful or inspiring for somebode, but I do not provide warranty of any kind.
+I hope that it will be useful or inspiring for somebody, but I do not provide warranty of any kind.

 With best regards,
 Wojtek